-FAUST RULE 6: You should use the machine!December 6th, 2020 by Christian Faust - Posted in English
+FAUST RULE 6: You should use the machine!March 15th, 2021 by Christian Faust - Posted in English

 Those who do not take advantage of technical progress are in danger of quickly losing touch.
 Nevertheless, many people remain skeptical.
 And it is the same with machine translation.

 Every technology is initially prone to producing errors.
 Unforeseen circumstances lead to unexpected, poor results.
 A development that leads to sustainable results needs a fair amount of time and experience.
 That is just the way it is.
 So, how does this work out with

 We all know Google translators and DeepL.
 And we have often had a good laugh!
 But the times when we could be amused by curious translation solutions are coming to an end.
 The machines are getting better and better.